udaan-iitt/editions/2022_Sept/GRE.md

 I booked a slot in the afternoon to go write the exam (I am not a morning person, and the drive was three hours).
 I arrived well before the reporting time and ate breakfast (while watching an episode of Transformers (1984)).
 I did not do any last minute-prep or revision, to keep my mind clear.
 It was quite easy to remain calm before the exam since I knew that if I did badly, I could try again whenever I wished (the only consequence for failure was 217 USD).

 The exam center provided me with a pencil (they refused to give me a pen), a scratchpad and headphones (to block out the sound of all the keyboards in the exam hall).
-No water was allowed in the hall - we had to wait for a designated 10-minute break to drink water.
+No water was allowed in the hall - I had to wait for a designated 10-minute break to drink water.

 I was asked to sign an NDA before I started the exam, so I cannot reveal any concrete details about the contents of the exam.
 Though the exam was four hours long, it did not feel tiring.
 I had enough time during the break to eat some moong dal (I chose this for sentimental reasons - I had eaten the same thing during the break between paper 1 and paper 2 of Advanced) and drink water.
 As soon as the exam was over, my quantitative and verbal scores (unofficial) were displayed on the screen.